-As Figure 7 shows, historical data - from the UK in the 1970s - suggests that banks can prosper in a higher inflation environment, but periods of double-digit inflation and negative real returns in equity tend to be more difficult.
-In such environments all equities are likely to suffer.
+As Figure 7 shows, historical data - from the UK in the 1970s - suggests that banks can prosper in a higher inflation environment, but periods of double-digit inflation and negative real returns in equity are more difficult.
+In such environments all equities tend to suffer.